sadnicka/movelab.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle:
-<a Gatsby Computational Neuroscience Unit</a>.
-<a Department of Motor Neuroscience and Movement Disorders</
+a> Gatsby Computational Neuroscience Unit a>Department of Motor Neuroscience and Movement Disorders a>London, UK.
-a>London, UK.

 profile: